-Neil Mortensen MA, MBChB, MD, FRCS Eng, Hon FRCPS Glas, Hon FRCS Ed
+Neil Mortensen MA, MBChB, MD, FRCS Eng, FRCPS Glas hon, FRCS Ed hon, FRCSI hon, FACS hon

 Neil Mortensen is Professor of Colorectal Surgery in the University of Oxford Medical School and has been on the staff of the Oxford University Hospitals since 1987, where he is currently honorary consultant colorectal surgeon.
 He is Fellow of Green Templeton College.
 Since his appointment in Oxford he campaigned for the recognition of colorectal surgery as a specialty and created the present department.
-He trained in Birmingham, Bristol and St Mark’s Hospital and has clinical and research interests in a wide range of colorectal diseases.
-He has published over 300 original papers, 30 book chapters and has edited 8 books.
+He trained in Birmingham, Bristol and St Mark’s Hospital, and has clinical and research interests in a wide range of colorectal diseases.
+In 1980 he was awarded a Paul Hawley International Guest Scholarship with the American College of Surgeons.
 He is Past Chair of the British Journal of Surgery Society, President of the Ileostomy Association, and has been Past President of the Association of Coloproctology GBI and the Coloproctology Section of the Royal Society of Medicine.
-He is Editor in Chief of the journal Colorectal Disease.
-He has given a number of named lectures including Arris and Gale, Goligher, Sir Alan Parks, Honeyman-Gillespie and Bryan Brooke (UK); Duran Smith, Harry Bacon, Charles Buie, Greenstein and Frykman-Goldberg (USA); Edward Wilson Memorial and CSSANZ Oration (Australia), Gimbernat prize (Spain); Fritz de Quervain (Swiss), Gerhard Buess Memorial Lecture (Norway).
-Since his appointment in Oxford he campaigned for the recognition of colorectal surgery as a specialty and created the present department.
-He founded the first patient association for those with ileoanal pouches the Kangaroo Club, and in 2004 the charity OCCTOPUS – Oxford Colon Cancer Trust which supports education, research and new technology in colorectal diseases.
+He is immediate past Editor in Chief of Colorectal Disease.
+He is an honorary member of a number of national and international surgical societies.
+He founded the first patient association for those with ileoanal pouches, the Kangaroo Club, in 2000 and in 2004 the charity OCCTOPUS – Oxford Colon Cancer Trust which supports education, research and new technology.
 He became a member of the Council of the Royal College of Surgeons of England in 2013, and a member of the Trustee Board in 2016.
 In 2017 he was appointed Vice President.

 Cliff P Shearman FRCS